DevDokus/RedM-BountyHunter/README.md

 ---
 # Disclaimer
-I have released v1.0.0, but this is not the final version.
+I have released v1.0.0, but this is not the final version.<br>
-Currently only the PVE section of the menu works, the PVP section is still in development and will be released in a later update.
-Also I will still be building more features into to this plugin, keep an eye on this repository to stay up to date with the latest version!
+Currently only the PVE section of the menu works, the PVP<br>
+section is still in development and will be released in<br>
+a later update.
+Also I will still be building more features <br>
+into to this plugin, keep an eye on this repository to<br>
+stay up to date with the latest version!

 ---